-A reliever medication works fast to stop the symptoms of an asthma attack after it has started.
-Everyone with asthma needs a reliever medicine available to stop asthma symptoms before they get worse.
-You should use your reliever medicine only "as needed" for asthma symptoms.
-The reliever medicine acts quickly to relax the muscles in your airways and helps you breathe better.
-If you are taking your daily controller medicine as prescribed you should not need to use your reliever medicine as often.
+A rescue medication works fast to stop the symptoms of an asthma attack after it has started.
+Everyone with asthma needs a quick-relief or rescue medicine available to stop asthma symptoms before they get worse.
+You should use your rescue medicine only "as needed".
+The rescue medicine acts quickly to relax the muscles in your airways and helps you breathe better.
+If you are taking your daily controller medicine as prescribed you would not need to use your rescue medicine very often.
+An inhaled shortacting bronchodilator (for example, albuterol) is the preferred guick-relief medicine.

-- Your healthcare provider may recommend that you take the reliever medicine at other times as well-for example, before exercise, sports or physical activity - If you need your reliever medicine frequently it is a sign of poorly controlled asthma.
-Tell your healthcare provider if you are using your reliever inhaler more than twice a week during the day, or more than twice a month during the night
+- Your healthcare provider may recommend that you take the rescue medicine at other times as well-for example, before exercise, sports or physical activity - If you need your quick-relief medicine frequently it is a sign of poorly controlled asthma.
+Tell your healthcare provider if you are using your quick-relief inhaler more than twice a week during the day, or more than twice a month during the night